ARTFL-Project/PhiloLogic5/docs/index.md

 ### IMPORTANT

--   PhiloLogic4.7 will only work on Unix-based systems (Linux, \*BSD) though MacOS is not supported and guaranteed to work.
+-   PhiloLogic5 will only work on Unix-based systems (Linux, \*BSD) though MacOS is not supported and guaranteed to work.
--   PhiloLogic4.7 will only run on the Apache Webserver
+-   PhiloLogic5 will only run on the Apache Webserver
--   PhiloLogic4.7 has only been tested on Python 3.8 and up
+-   PhiloLogic5 has only been tested on Python 3.10 and up
--   The PhiloLogic4.7 Web App will only work on recent versions of web browsers: Chrome, Firefox, Safari, Opera, Edge.
-No support for Internet Explorer.